-Booster Doses and Third Doses for Immunocompromised Individuals
+Booster Doses and Additional Doses for Immunocompromised Individuals

 To strengthen and extend protections against COVID-19, boosters are now available to all North Carolinians 12 and older.
 Although we don’t have all the answers on the Omicron variant, initial data suggests that COVID-19 boosters help broaden and strengthen the protection against Omicron and other variants.